Work

 June 2022 – March 2024

 The most valuable thing I built here wasn't any single campaign.
 It was operational discipline.
 SOPs for content, frameworks for launches, AI-assisted workflows before AI-assisted workflows were common.
-The kind of systems that let a small team punch above its weight.
+The kind of repeatable growth systems that let a small team punch above its weight.

 Earlier